Sewing (or Camping) Best Waterproof Fabric for Making Raincoats, Sleeping Bags, and Keeping Warm in Winter.

 Easy to sew

 Nylon Taslan is inexpensive folds up very small, is waterproof, silky, dries quickly, and is wind resistant.
 It is an easily sewn fabric for raincoats, rain hats, sleeping bags and other outdoor uses.
-Usually a fabric with this many attributes wouldn't be cheap, but at about $7 or $8 a yard, it is outstanding value for money.
+Usually a fabric with this many attributes wouldn't be cheap, but at under $10 a yard, it is outstanding value for money.
 Indeed, if you search for items made of this fabric, you will find that they are very pricey and that they have quality guarantees.

 The feel of the fabric is very much the same as any cotton treated product.
 It's impossible to tell that it is it in any way treated.
 It has a soft drape and feels and it looks like an ordinary (and quite expensive) raincoat.
 Many people who are unaware of just how inexpensive this fabric can be purchased for, paid a fair sum of of money for items of clothing made with the fabric.
 The material also breathes.

-The design behind all sleeping bag is that the outer covering is wind proof so as not to let any drafts in and to prevent the warmth from escaping while the inner covering provides the warmth.
+The design behind all sleeping bags is that the outer covering is wind proof so as not to let any drafts in and to prevent the warmth from escaping while the inner covering provides the warmth.
 So it could be fleece, duck down, or imitation down on the inside - depending on how warm the sleeping bag needs to be and a lightweight wind and/or water proof fabric on the outside.
-Technically, it's also a savvy move in colder climates to insulate a blanket from a draft in the room by taking a few yards/meters of this fabric and sewing it on the outside.
+The same principle can be used to insulate a blanket from a draft in the room by taking a few yards/meters of Taslan and sewing it on the outside of the blanket.
 It immediately adds an extra layer of insulation.

 Always be careful to use the thinnest sewing needle available This is because if you puncture large holes in the fabric, the rain can get through.
 The manufacturer advises the use of a super thin sewing needle.